Roger Binny

-Roger Michael Humphrey Binny (born 19 July 1955) is an Indian former international cricketer who is the 36th and incumbent president of Board of Control for Cricket in India.
+Roger Michael Humphrey Binny (born 19 July 1955) is a former Indian cricketer who was the 36th president of the Board of Control for Cricket in India (BCCI).
 He was the president of Karnataka State Cricket Association from 2019 to 2022.
-Binny won the 1983 Cricket World Cup and the 1985 World Championship of Cricket, being India's highest wicket taker in both tournaments.
+Binny was part of the India Team that won the 1983 Cricket World Cup and the 1985 World Championship of Cricket, being India's highest wicket-taker in both tournaments.
 He was also the head coach of the Indian U-19 team that won the 2000 Under-19 Cricket World Cup and has served as a national selector.
 He has also worked as a developmental officer in the Asian Cricket Council (ACC).
+The Indian team won the T20 World Cup 2024 and Champions Trophy 2025 when Binny was the president of BCCI.

 Family and background

-Binny is the first Anglo-Indian of Scottish origin who played cricket for team India.
-His son, Stuart Binny, followed his footsteps, having played state cricket for Karnataka cricket team, and international cricket for the India national cricket team.
+Roger Binny was born in Bengaluru (Karnataka formerly the Mysuru State).
+Binny is the first Anglo-Indian of Scottish origin who played cricket for India.
+His son, Stuart Binny, followed his footsteps, having played state cricket for the Karnataka cricket team and international cricket for the India national cricket team.
+He also represented Karnataka in the Irani Trophy, a tournament between the champions of the Ranji Trophy and a team comprising the best players from other Indian states.
+He was on the verge of playing for the Indian national team during his college years.